 Important Information for Non-Matriculated Students

-All UC students are entitled to certain benefits and services.
+All Cincinnati students are entitled to certain benefits and services.
 They also have certain responsibilities.
 Since students who are not enrolled in degree programs do not go through formal orientation, please be sure to read all of the following information.

-All UC students must use their UConnect account.
+All Cincinnati students must use their UConnect account.
 A UConnect e-mail account is provided to all University of Cincinnati students and will be used for all official university communications, including, but not limited to:

 - Billing notices and due dates